symfony/symfony-docs/form/form_themes.rst

 Customizing the Form Validation Errors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you define :doc:`validation rules </validation>` for your objects, you'll see
+If you define :doc:`validation rules </validation>` for your objects, you will see
 some validation error messages when the submitted data is not valid.
 These
 messages are displayed with the :ref:`form_errors() <reference-forms-twig-errors>`
 function and can be customized with the ``form_errors`` Twig block in any form